WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 1. When the project template has finished creating items, you should be presented with the **Default.aspx** page.
 If not, open this file.

-1. Ensure that you are viewing the Default.aspx page in Design View and click the **Design** button.
+1. Ensure that you are viewing the Default.aspx page in Design View by clicking the **Design** button.

 1. Drag and drop a **GridView** control from the _Data_ section of the Toolbox onto the design canvas.